noi-techpark/opendatahub-website/README.md

 #### **Complex events with Programm page:**

 To add a new event page that includes more info you have to do the following steps:
+- Create the event box as explained in [Simple Events that link outside](#simple-events-that-link-outside)
 - Create a folder with the name of the event in the folder /src/content/events (you can use existing event pages such as odhday23 or mentorfinalevent as reference)
 - Create a _index.md file within the folder
 - Fill the yaml header of the _index.md file with the necessary information for the event: